The Ultimate Moving Checklist

 There’s nothing that can raise blood pressure and stress levels quite like moving.
 And while you might not be able to remove all the anxiety, you can certainly dramatically reduce it by planning ahead.

 For the most part, you probably know when you need to move in NYC as it correlates with your lease.
-This means you can start planning at least six weeks in advance of the actual move-date if not sooner.
+This means you can start planning at least eight to ten weeks in advance of the actual move-date if not sooner.
 With that said, your timeline might be shortened due to extenuating circumstances (hey, we’ve all been there).

 Six Weeks Before

 • Go through your apartment and start purging your belongings.
-It’s amazing how much stuff you accumulate even after a year of living in location.
-Go through every room and start getting rid of items you don’t need
+It’s amazing how much stuff you accumulate even after a year of living in a location.
+Go through every room and start getting rid of items you don’t need.

 • Create a floor plan of your new apartment.
-If the broker or landlord don’t provide you with layout, then bring your measuring tape and create one yourself.
+If the broker or landlord doesn’t provide you with a layout, then bring your measuring tape and create one yourself.
 Make sure to also measure your doorway, elevator or stairway to make sure all of your furniture will fit.
-Armed with measurements, you can plan out exactly what furniture to bring and how you’ll arrange the place, saving you quite a lot of time when it comes to unpacking
+Armed with measurements, you can plan out exactly what furniture to bring and how you’ll arrange the place, saving you quite a lot of time when it comes to unpacking.

 • Research movers.
-Yes, you can go the budget way and move yourself, but why deal with the stress of traffic and parking when you can hire a professional?
+Yes, you can go the budget way and move yourself, but why deal with the stress of traffic and parking when you can hire a professional NYC Movers?
 There are a variety of movers available in NYC so do your research and find one that matches your budget and requirements.
-Some movers will only offer the bare minimum while others provide a more extensive service where they’ll even put together your furniture
+Some movers will only offer the bare minimum while others provide a more extensive service where they’ll even put together your furniture.

 • Take time off work.
 Don’t surprise your work with sudden time off.
 Let them know in advance that you’re planning on taking a day or two off work to move.